t-moe/FluentFlow/README.md

 In general the callbacks registered with `matchOn` or `then` will get all packets of the previous matches (in the current chain) passed in, starting with the current packet.

+## Matching API

+### Object: when
+Used to start phrasing a rule.
+No options, no special props.
+**Available Members:** _matchOn_

+### Function: matchOn(func1, func2, ..., func_n)
+Registers one or multiple functions which will be called to determine if the current "rule" matches.
+The functions must return `true` if the rule "matched".
+The first passed function will be called first, and the second function will only be called if the first returned `true` (and so on).

+If a function takes only one parameter, it will receive the current object as argument.
+If a function takes multiple parameters then the function receives the previous object (and all objects before the previous) as argument as well.
+In the latter case the function will be called for every combination of the current/last objects.

+Performance Hint: If you need access to the last Object (by adding a second parameter), add a function  before it (which uses only one parameter) to filter out some of the objects.

+**Available Members:** _followedBy_, _then_

+### Function: then(func1, func2, ..., func_n)
+Registers one or multiple function which will be called after the current "rule" has matched.

+If the functions take only one parameter, then they will only be called once, with the current object as argument.
+If the function takes multiple parameters then the function receives all previous objects as well, and will be called for every combination.

+**Available Members:** _followedBy_, _then_

+### Object: followedBy
+Starts describing a new rule, which can only match once the previous rule has matched.
+The functions registered with `matchOn` of the newly created rule will receive the objects that matched in the last rule as 2nd, 3rd, ... parameter.

+**Available Members:** _matchOn_

 ## Using the FluentAPI to build the matcher function

 Instead of using a callback function in matchOn you can also use the fluent API to automatically build a such function.